ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 var someRef = hello;
 someRef(); // this points to window
 ```
 'hello' method over here is not associated with any object.
 So, it runs in global execution context.
-Thus, 'this' over here points to 'window' which is the default global object in the case of browser.
+Thus, *this* over here points to 'window' which is the default global object in the case of browser.
 The same goes true for method 'someRef'.

 ### Object Context ###